This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 You may either use wireless Bluetooth headphones or wired headphones.
 It is recommended you use over the ear headphones to decrease outside noise to the patient.
 We have great ones available on our sight (see pic below).

-If you prefer to use wired headphones.
-Wire clips are included in the box.
+If you prefer to use wired headphones, wire clips are included in the box.
 They direct the headphone cord up the arm, allowing the cord to hang onto the patients lap.

 Reducing Glare